SMS Short Codes & Texting: What You Need to Know

 SMS Marketing Compliance: What is the TCPA?

-All for-profit businesses that engage in mobile marketing must be compliant with the TCPA.
+All for-profit businesses that engage in mobile marketing must be TCPA compliant.
 Passed in 1991, this law is designed to protect consumers from unwanted telemarketing calls and text messages.
 Businesses that don’t adhere to these regulations could face penalties or legal action.

 Penalties for Non-Compliance